-Push in the choke control as soon as the engine fires and keep pulling until the engine starts.
-When the engine starts, quickly apply full throttle; the throttle start lock will automatically disengage.
+Slide the control to its start throttle position when the engine fires and make repeated attempts until the engine starts.
+When the engine starts, quickly apply full throttle to automatically disengage fast idle.

 As the chain brake is still engaged the speed of the engine must be set to idling as soon as possible, this is achieved by quickly disengaging the throttle lock.
 This prevents unnecessary wear to the clutch, clutch drum and brake band.